mediaelement/mediaelement/docs/usage.md

 ```

-**IMPORTANT NOTE:** To keep Flash shims working you MUST setup the path where the shims are via `pluginPath`, and do not forget to add a slash at the end of the string.
+**IMPORTANT NOTE:** To keep Flash shims working you **MUST** setup the path where the shims are via `pluginPath`, and do not forget to add a slash at the end of the string.
 Please refer to the examples above.
+In Meteor, the right path to be used is `/packages/johndyer_mediaelement/build/`;

 <a id="renderers-usage"></a>
 ## Use of Renderers